laravel/head/README.md

 }
 ```

-## Runtime Metadata

-Runtime calls to the `Head` facade override route metadata for request dependent data.
-Controllers and actions are the most common place to set this data:
+Runtime calls to the `Head` facade override route metadata for request-dependent data.
+Controllers and actions are the most common places to set it:

 ```php
 use App\Models\Post;